Manish-Peddi/lumaa-spring-2025-ai-ml/README.md

      - **Dataset**: Data sourced from kaggle [link](https://www.kaggle.com/datasets/inductiveanks/top-1000-imdb-movies-dataset)
      - **Setup**: Python version > 3.0 is required.
 This notebook runs on Google Colab (no local setup required).
      - **Running**: To run the code, open the google collab, Upload the dataset to Google Colab using the file upload option.Then click  "Run all" to execute.
-     - **Output**: Each time you run and execute the code it gives you random recommenddation based movies.
+     - **Output**: Each time you run the code it gives you random recommenddation based movies.

 ## **Salary Expectations**